sundeepteki/benware/README.md

 1. Make wav or 32-bit floating point files (extension .f32) containing your stimuli.
 Take note of the following important constraints:

-A: Your wav files must have a TDT supported sample rate (eg. 48828 or 97656 Hz).
+    1. Your wav files must have a TDT supported sample rate (eg. 48828 or 97656 Hz).

-B: All wav files in a given directory must have the same sample rate.
+	2. All wav files in a given directory must have the same sample rate.

-C: The values in your wav files will be interpreted as pressures in Pascals.
+	3. The values in your wav files will be interpreted as pressures in Pascals.
 	This means that, if you make a 1kHz tone in Matlab, with an RMS of 1, it will be played at 1 Pascal RMS, I.E. 94dB.

-D: You should be careful about the calibrated range of the equipment.
+	4. You should be careful about the calibrated range of the equipment.
 	Currently, this means that at 48828Hz, your stimuli should contain only frequencies between 200 and 22kHz, and at 97656Hz, your stimuli should contain only frequencies between 200 and 32kHz.
 If your stimulus contains frequencies outside this range, they will be attenuated by the equipment, and so the overall level of your sounds will be lower than you expect.

-E: The maximum length of your wav files should be 40 seconds.
+	5. The maximum length of your wav files should be 40 seconds.
 F: If you want the same stimulus in both ears, use mono wav files.
 If you want different stimuli in the two ears, use stereo wav files.

 2. Put your sound files in a directory.
 The name of this directory is what benware will call your stimulus